 Conclusion

 We have presented an interpretation of Clifford’s ethics of belief, unearthing its deep roots in an orthodox Darwinian version of a functionalist metaethics.
 Moreover, we have dismissed the volitionist reading naturally suggested by Clifford’s widely known shipowner example, replacing it with an attributionist interpretation more naturally covering his full range of salient cases.
 Correspondingly, we have offered an interpretation of Clifford’s complex attitudes towards moral belief, showing how his account of the moral and scientific culture that comprises the “sacred tradition of humanity” rivalled Matthew Arnold’s prominent and radically different conception of the same history.
+It turned out that Clifford’s project was not defending an evidentialist epistemology.
+Moreover, he was not a virtue epistemologist in any sense different from his being an evolutionary-functionalist virtue ethicist applying this ethical theory to the doxastic realm.
+Clifford’s primary concern was always with moral virtue as grounded in the evolutionary fitness of human collectives.

 Even if in our reconstruction Clifford’s ethics of belief lacks full-fledged modern disciples, several of its central ideas remain alive in contemporary debates, with connections worth exploring in future work.
-Most prominently, Clifford’s attempt to ground doxastic norms on the evolutionary advantage of a community compares interestingly to other attempts at offering a teleological account of the social value of honesty, as in for instance Julia Annas’s Aristotelian approach.
+Most prominently, Clifford’s theory compares interestingly to other attempts at offering a teleological account of the social value of honesty, as in for instance Julia Annas’s Aristotelian approach.
 Then too one might include Clifford’s attributionism in a long history of thinking about moral responsibility, and consider in particular Clifford’s seeming agreement with Nomy Arpaly’s insistence that even an ‘honest mistake’ can be blameworthy when it reflects a deep-seated failure to track moral truth (Unprincipled Virtue, 84).

-But perhaps more salient than these philosophical themes are the implications of Clifford’s truly distinctive rhetorical style.
+But perhaps more salient than these philosophical themes are the implications of Clifford’s rhetorical style.
 In a characteristic passage, prominent atheist epistemologist Simon Blackburn writes:

 People sometimes say they respect the ‘sincerity’ of those who display passionate conviction, even when what they are convinced about is visibly false […] But surely, we ought to find passion and conviction in such a case dangerous and lamentable. […] If we sympathise with the doughty Victorian W. K. Clifford, we will see in it a sign of something worse: a dereliction of cognitive duty, or a crime against the ethics of belief, and hence, eventually, a crime against humanity (‘Religion and Respect’, 181).

-In the present age rife with religious fanaticism, political tribalism and conspiratorial theorising Clifford’s ardent call to sacrifice the temporary peace of shallow tolerance in return for an effective collective pursuit of truth is as provocative and relevant as it ever was.
+In the present age, rife with religious fanaticism, political tribalism and conspiratorial theorizing, Clifford’s ardent call to sacrifice the temporary peace of shallow tolerance in return for an effective collective pursuit of truth is as provocative and relevant as it ever was.
 For Clifford, our individual veracity is ultimately what secures the survival of mankind.
 His work owes its durability and fame not least to the uncompromising nature of that moral vision.

 References and Abbreviations